michaelrkytch/michaelrkytch.github.io/_posts/2015-05-26-clj-interop-require.md

 	at interop.example.TestMain.main(TestMain.java:8)
 ```

 What went wrong?
 It turns out that the generated `Calculator` class does not automatically import and compile the Clojure code that it depends on.
-In this case, we are calling a Clojure method `mult` from `Calculator.multiply()`, and this code is not loaded in the runtime.
+In this case, we are calling a Clojure function `mult` from `Calculator.multiply()`, and this code is not loaded in the runtime.
 It sure would be nice if this were taken care of automatically by the Clojure AOT compiler, but no such luck.

 So to load the required Clojure code, we need to invoke some magic incantations before attempting to use our new class.
 Here we use the [clojure.java.api](http://clojure.github.io/clojure/javadoc/clojure/java/api/package-summary.html) package to `require` our `interop-blog.core` namespace.